Velko/FsLibc/README.md

 * `memset_l()` - fill the memory using byte pattern from *long* argument.
 Very useful for filling memory with *0xDEADBEEF*-style patterns.
 Internally used by `memset()`.
+* `memset_32()` - fill the memory using byte pattern from 32-bit argument.
+While `memset_l()` is
+   fine on 32-bit systems, on 64-bit systems it is too tiresome to specify long 64-bit arguments.
 * `strcpy_e()` - copy string, just as `strcpy()`, but return a pointer to the *end of dest* - pointing to terminating *\0* character.
 This way it is way more useful for string concatenation.
    More so - it's the natural value for *dest* after copying and additional steps are required to